lightly-ai/lightly/docs/source/examples/fastsiam.rst

 FastSiam
 ========

 Example implementation of the FastSiam architecture.
+FastSiam is an extension of the well-known SimSiam architecture.
+It is a self-supervised learning method that averages multiple target predictions to improve training with small batch sizes.

 Reference:
     `FastSiam: Resource-Efficient Self-supervised Learning on a Single GPU, 2022 <https://link.springer.com/chapter/10.1007/978-3-031-16788-1_4>`_